 The Tracking and Surveillance Trap

-Post-Market Surveillance: FDA gained authority for post-market surveillance for monitoring of products after their clearance to market and device tracking for maintaining traceability of certain devices to the user level
+Post-Market Surveillance: FDA gained authority for post-market surveillance for monitoring of product s after their clearance to market and device tracking for maintaining traceability of certain devices to the user level

 What This Means: FDA can order expensive post-market studies for any device showing concerning SMDA patterns.
 Prevention through robust reporting prevents these costly mandates.